-The OTC 'Uniform and Dress Code Policy is designed to promote professionalism and safety.
+The OTC 'Uniform and Dress Code Policy' is designed to promote professionalism and safety.

-The appearance of a student at OTC is in accordance with industry standards and is designed to meet the requirements establishing professionalism.
+The appearance of a student at OTC is in accordance with industry standards and is designed to meet the requirements of establishing professionalism.
 Appearance is a very important part of becoming a professional technician.

-Many people who visit OTC on a daily basis may play a significant role in your future.
+Many people who visit OTC daily may play a significant role in your future.
 Therefore, it is imperative that you create a favorable impression.

 All OTC students are issued uniforms.
-A uniform must be worn at all times when the student is on campus grounds.
+A uniform must be always worn when the student is on campus grounds.
 Once a uniform is issued, no student is permitted to enter any OTC facility without wearing his or her uniform.
-Students are issued caps, work shirts, and jackets.
+Students are issued cap, work shirts, and jacket.